MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ```bash
 nano test_popmap.txt
 ```
-To navigate through the lines of the file use the arrows on your keyboard.
+To navigate through the lines of the file, use the arrows on your keyboard.
 At the bottom of the screen there are shortcuts for different actions.

 For example, to modify the file and save it with a different name, write something in the first line, press the `Ctlr` and `o` keys (equivalent to `Ctlr + o`), type the new file name (`test_nano.txt`), press `Enter` and `y` to save the file under a different name.
 To exit nano, press `Ctlr + x`.